A Guide to Boat Insurance by Daigle & Travers, Darien, Connecticut (203) 655-6974

 Who can operate my vessel?

-Typically, anyone with permission from the owner is allowed to operate your vessel.
+Typically, anyone with permission from the owner is allowed to operate your vessel for purposes of a watercraft policy.
 However, there may be exceptions.
-For example, if you own a high-performance boat or a personal watercraft such as a jet ski, you might have operator limitations.
+For example, if you own a high-performance boat or a personal watercraft such as a Jet Ski, you might have operator limitations.
+State or local laws may also impose limits on who may lawfully operate a watercraft.
+Be sure to review your policy and to let your insurance agent know if you have questions or concerns about who may operate your boat.

 Also, be aware that sometimes your coverage might require you to pay increased premiums if you have too many people listed on your insurance as operators of your vessel.
-Operator motor vehicle record will also impact your rate.
-If an operator has speeding tickets, you will pay more.
+The motor vehicle records of operators will also impact your rate.
+If an operator has speeding tickets, you can expect to pay more.

 Are there any deductibles I should be aware of?